scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 ## Manipulating Tree-like Data using Functional Programming Paradigms

 A "PyTree" is a nested collection of Python containers (e.g. dicts, (named) tuples, lists, ...), where the leaves are of interest.
+In the scientific world, such a PyTree could consist of experimental measurements of different properties at different timestamps and measurement settings resulting in a highly complex, nested and not necessarily rectangular data structure.
-As you can imagine (or even experienced in the past), such arbitrary nested collections can be cumbersome to manipulate _efficiently_.
+Such collections can be cumbersome to manipulate _efficiently_, especially if they are nested any depth.
-It often requires complex recursive logic which usually does not generalize to other nested Python containers (PyTrees).
+It often requires complex recursive logic which usually does not generalize to other nested Python containers (PyTrees), e.g. for new measurements.

 The core concept of PyTrees is being able to flatten them into a flat collection of leaves and a "blueprint" of the tree structure, and then being able to unflatten them back into the original PyTree.
 This allows for the application of generic transformations.
 For example, on a PyTree with NumPy arrays as leaves, taking the square root of each leaf with `tree_map(np.sqrt, tree)`: